WGierke/git_better/documentation/documentation.md

 To decide which model prediction is the correct one we used the Majority Rule algorithm.
 One model was trained on the numerical features of a repository, one on the description, one on the content of the readme and one on the source code of each repository.
 The following chapters will explain how we retrieved and cleaned the data for each model, how we selected relevant features  and how we developed the prediction model.
-* [explain why we've decided to use the features]
-Will be explained in each of the subsequent chapters

 * [explain how we've developed the prediction model (splitting methods, ensembling etc.)]

-* [reference GitHub REST/GraphQL API, GitHub Search, Google Search, ...]

 ### Data Selection
 [_Creating a target data set: selecting a data set, or focusing on a subset of variables, or data samples, on which discovery is to be performed._]